francoiskroll/cutter/README.md

 * `min_del_nreads` minimum number of reads with deletion a sample should have to be included in the plot.
 Default is 50 (`min_del_nreads=50`).

 * `colourLight` colour for the shortest microhomology (typically 1 bp).
 This should be the lightest colour, colours for longer microhomologies will be darker versions of this one.
+Default is `"#f1b9c7"`.

+* `splitby` ggMHdel split the plot into subplots arranged horizontally, `splitby` controls what the subplots correspond to.
+For example, `splitby=locus` will make one subplot for each locus (column `locus` in mutation table).
+Default is `grp`, which will make one subplot for each group (column `grp` in the mutation table).

+* `onlygrp` groups to plot.
+For example `onlygrp=c("inj", "ni")`.
+Default is `NA`, which will plot every group present in the mutation table (column `grp`).

 * `grporder` order of the groups, i.e. order of the subplots (facets). `NA` will follow alphabetical order.
 For example, `grporder=c('Cas9', 'PE2')`.